Ionization cone: Orientation with respect to the galactic plane

 There is no scientific consensus yet for the orientation of ionization cones with respect to the galactic plane (galactic disc), however, ionization cones usually align with radio sources near the galactic nucleus.

 The two large ionization cones in the type II Seyfert galaxy NGC 5252 align with a radio source 10 kiloparsecs (approx. 32.6 kly) from the galactic nucleus instead of the nucleus itself.
 In NGC 5728, its 1.8 kiloparsec (approx. 5.9 kly) long ionization cone aligns within 3 degrees of a radio source near its nucleus.
 Conversely, in Messier 77, the ionization cone's alignment is thought to be influenced by factors such as central radio sources and the torus angle, yet it aligns closely with the radio emissions in the vicinity of the nucleus.
-The explanation for deviations from the galactic plane tend to focus on the complex interactions of the torus material with both the inflowing gas and dust in the accretion disk and the gas and radiation being pushed outward by the action of the central black hole.
+The explanation for deviations from the galactic plane tends to focus on the complex interactions of the torus material with both the inflowing gas and dust in the accretion disk and the gas and radiation being pushed outward by the action of the central black hole.
 In the process of forming the shape of the ionization cone and containing its ionized material away from the interstellar medium, these interactions may lead to possible deviations from a co-planar alignment with the accretion disk and the galactic plane.